-Green buckwheat consists of raw buckwheat seeds that have not been subjected to heat treatment, which helps preserve all their valuable nutrients.
+Green buckwheat is the unprocessed seeds of buckwheat that have not undergone thermal treatment, preserving all their valuable nutrients.

 Unlike the roasted buckwheat we are used to, green buckwheat has a more delicate flavor and a crunchy texture, making it an excellent addition to various dishes.

-This superfood has become popular among people aiming for a healthy diet, as it contains numerous vitamins, minerals, and antioxidants.
+This superfood has become popular among people striving for healthy eating, as it contains numerous vitamins, minerals, and antioxidants.

-It contains important B vitamins such as B1 (thiamine), B2 (riboflavin), and B6, which are essential for normal metabolism and maintaining the nervous system.
+It contains important B vitamins, such as B1 (thiamine), B2 (riboflavin), and B6, which are necessary for normal metabolism and maintaining the nervous system.
 Additionally, buckwheat is rich in vitamin E, which is a powerful antioxidant.

 As for minerals, green buckwheat contains significant amounts of magnesium, iron, phosphorus, and zinc.

 Magnesium helps regulate blood sugar levels and supports cardiovascular health.
 Iron, in turn, is necessary for hemoglobin formation and preventing anemia.
-Phosphorus plays an important role in bone and dental health.
+Phosphorus plays an essential role in bone and dental health.

 Other nutrients: